-Watson (2016) implemented a supported decision-making approach with a sample of five people with PIMD and their 33 supporters.
+Watson (2016a) implemented a supported decision-making approach (Watson & Joseph, 2015) with a sample of five people with PIMD and their 33 supporters.
 The participants with PIMD were supported through a collaborative process where their will and preferences were identified, interpreted, explored, and documented by a group of people who knew them well.
-This information was used ultimately to make a range of decisions, which ranged from what colour to paint a room to whether to have a life saving medical treatment.
-Interview, questionnaire, and observation data were collected and analysed, resulting in the identification of several themes underlying participation in decision-making for people with PIMD.
+This information was used ultimately to make a variety of decisions, which ranged from what color to paint a room to whether to have a lifesaving medical treatment.
+Interview, questionnaire, and observation data were collected and analyzed, resulting in the identification of several themes underlying participation in decision making for people with PIMD.
 Drawing from this research, decision-making support for people with PIMD can be defined as a process of enhancing the decision-making capacity of a person with PIMD through collaborative support from a group of people in that person's life.
-A person's circle of support, comprising a group of key people in the person's life, who have a good understanding of the person's life history, preferences, and personal characteristics is an important ingredient in this process.
+A person's circle of support, comprising a group of key people in the person's life, who have a good understanding of the person's life history, preferences, and personal characteristics, is an important ingredient in this process.
 Within this context, autonomy for a person with PIMD is viewed as a relational construct, best realized in collaboration with those in the person's life who know him or her well (Watson et al., 2017).

-Decision-making support for people with PIMD is characterized in terms of the existence of two distinct, but interdependent roles played by: a) the person with a disability (supported), and b) the circle of support (supporters) in the decision-making process (Watson, 2016).
+Decision-making support for people with PIMD is characterized in terms of the existence of two distinct, but interdependent roles played by (a) the person with a disability (supported) and (b) the circle of support (supporters) in the decision-making process (Watson, 2016a).
 The role of the person with a disability in this dynamic is his or her expression of preference, and the role of the supporter is to respond to this expression of preference.
-Within this dynamic, supporter responsiveness is the component that can change, making the enablement of responsiveness a crucial strategy for supporting decision-making relating to end-of-life care for people with PIMD.
-This model of decision-making support is shown in Figure 1.
+Within this dynamic, supporter responsiveness is the component that can change, making the enablement of responsiveness a crucial strategy for supporting decision making relating to end-of-life care for people with PIMD.

-Responsiveness: A Key Factor in Decision-making Support for People with PIMD
+Responsiveness: A Key Factor in Decision-Making Support for People with PIMD